ahupowerdns/corona-science/corona-science.md

  * Several medicines have now seen encouraging small scale initial trials.
    These trials have strong limitations, but if I read the tea leaves right, it seems likely that at least one of these things will pan out.
 There is sufficient smoke to suggest a fire.
+But despite what Trump says, we are very much not out of the woods yet.
  * Many countries have now shown it is possible to suppress local COVID-19 transmission, if a country/society/government works hard enough on it, but everyone has to do the work of physical distancing, testing,